frankgut/LendingClub-loan-data-analysis/README.md

 # LendingClub Loan Data Analysis

 **Make sure you check out the fully rendered jupyter notebook with all the outputs and interactive plots.
-Use the link below.
+Use the link below or paste the github url of the .html file to your favorite jupyter notebook render.
 Notebook itself without outputs can be found within this repository.**

 [Fully rendered notebook](https://nbviewer.jupyter.org/github/frankgut/LendingClub-loan-data-analysis/blob/master/Lending-club-loan-data-analysis.html)